 Instructions

-- In a large bowl, mix together the pumpkin purée with the cinnamon, ginger, nutmeg, turmeric and vanilla extract.
+- In a large bowl, combine the pumpkin purée with the cinnamon, ginger, nutmeg, turmeric and vanilla extract.

 - Add the sweetened condensed milk.
 Combine with an electric hand mixer until it is smooth.